Denver Battery Lawyer

 Hire a Battery Defense Attorney in Denver Today

 Battery charges should never be taken lightly.
 Because in Colorado battery is considered a violent crime, you will also forfeit your right to own a weapon, even after you have served the sentence laid down by the court and attended mandatory anger management courses.
-If you are facing charges of battery or assault and battery in the Denver area, contact Kevin Cahill, a battery defense attorney at (720) 548-2990 for a free consultation.
 The consequences of a battery conviction are very serious; you need a skilled and experienced Denver battery attorney who understands the system and can work hard to mount an aggressive defense on your behalf.